All Articles/

 Tick Prevention

-Ticks are another common pest in the Southern United States, posing significant health risks due to their ability to transmit diseases such as Lyme disease.
-Effective tick prevention strategies are crucial for homeowners in Texas and surrounding states.
+Ticks pose significant health risks due to their ability to transmit diseases such as Lyme disease.
+Effective prevention strategies are crucial for homeowners in Texas and surrounding states.

 Understanding Tick Behavior

-Ticks are arachnids that require blood meals to progress through their life stages.
-They are commonly found in wooded and grassy areas, making outdoor activities a potential risk for tick exposure.
+Ticks are arachnids requiring blood meals to progress through life stages.
+They are found in wooded and grassy areas.

 Prevention Strategies

-• Landscaping: Keep grass short and remove leaf litter and debris where ticks thrive.
+• Landscaping: Keep grass short and remove leaf litter.

-• Barriers: Create a barrier of wood chips or gravel between lawns and wooded areas to restrict tick movement.
+• Barriers: Use wood chips or gravel between lawns and wooded areas.

-• Repellents: Use EPA-approved repellents on skin and clothing when venturing into tick-prone areas.
+• Repellents: Use EPA-approved repellents on skin and clothing.

-• Pet Protection: Consult with your veterinarian for effective tick prevention treatments for pets.
+• Pet Protection: Consult your veterinarian for tick prevention treatments.

 For professional tick control services, visit our Flea and Tick Control page.